-Plastic is one of the most popular and useful materials of modern times.
-Its popularity is part of the problem: we now use about 20 times more plastic than we did 50 years ago.
-However, we can optimise the lifespan of plastics by reusing and recycling items as many times as possible.
+Plastic is one of the most popular and useful materials of modern times: we now use about 20 times more plastic than we did 50 years ago.
+Its popularity and widespread use is why handling it responsibly and correctly once it becomes waste is so vitally important.
+We can optimise the lifespan of plastics by re-using and recycling items as many times as possible.

 Did you know?

 - 99% of all UK local authorities now offer collection facilities for plastic bottles either through your household recycling collection or at recycling centres.

 Mixed plastics packaging (trays, tubs, pots, films etc) can also be mechanically recycled, and it is both economically and environmentally effective to do so.
 Infrastructure for the collection, sorting and reprocessing of these valuable resources has increased in the UK in recent years.

 Currently, 79% of councils collect other rigid plastic packaging such as pots, tubs and trays in household recycling collections.

 Enter your postcode into Recycling Locator tool to find out which plastics your council collects.

 - Sorting is mainly done automatically with a manual sort to ensure all contaminants have been removed